 With so many types of products, it can be confusing to add a product to WooCommerce.

-However, do not worry; adding products to WooCommerce is pretty much the same as creating a new post on your blog.
-To get started, go to Products → Add New and write the title of your product and add a description.
+However, do not worry; adding products to WooCommerce is the same as creating a new post on your blog.
+To get started, go to Products → Add New, write your product’s title, and add a description.
 The description includes the most important and relevant information about your product.

 The Product Data section is where most of the work is done.
 In this section, you can customize your product.
 Using the drop-down menu, you can change its type.
-I recommend that you start with a Simple product to familiarize yourself with this section.
+I recommend starting with a Simple product to familiarize yourself with this section.
 It has the following options:

 In the General section, set the price of the product you plan to sell.
 You can also set a promotion price and even schedule sales dates.

 The Inventory section helps you organize Stock Management Unit (SKU).
 Fill in if the product is in stock or out of stock.
-Check the Sell individually option if you want to sell only one item at a time.
+Check the Sell individually option if you want to sell only one item simultaneously.

 The Shipping section deals with delivery and logistics.
-Here you can provide the dimensions, weight and delivery class of your products.
+Here you can provide your products’ dimensions, weight, and delivery class.

 4. Linked Products

-The Linked Products section allows you to add related products and market similar products to the user.
+The Linked Products section allows you to add related and similar market products to the user.
 This promotes your product by using upsells and cross-sells.
 Just search for a particular product and select it from the drop-down list.

 The Attributes section allows you to add attributes to your product.
 For example, if you sell t-shirts in different colors, you can specify the colors here.

-The Advanced section allows you to create purchase notes for customers and enable or disable notifications.
-You can also specify the order in the menu here and choose custom order positions for your product.
+The Advanced section allows you to create customer purchase notes and enable or disable notifications.
+You can also specify the order in the menu and choose custom order positions for your product.

 After filling in all the details, Publish your product!

-You see that creating a product page on the WooCommerce store is a breeze.
+Creating a product page on the WooCommerce store is a breeze.
 It does not take you long to take charge of this publisher.
 If you want to offer several products on your WooCommerce store (which is certainly the case!), you will have to organize these products into different categories.
 For this, you need to go to Products → Categories.
-What is very practical, especially if you have a big catalog, is that you have the possibility to create subcategories.
+What is very practical, especially if you have a big catalog, is that you can create subcategories.